 In African-American Literature, students read a variety of fictional and non-fictional prose and verse by African-Americans from the eighteenth century to the present.
 In addition to oral literature, autobiographies, slave narratives and letters, the course surveys poetry, drama, the short story, and the novel.
 The material is treated in both literary and non-literary contexts in order to foster understanding and appreciation of the African-American experience.
+Pre-requisite: ENG-101

-Introduction to the Latino Literature LIT 212 of the US
+LIT 212 Introduction to the Latino Literature of the US